Tyrrrz/MiniRazor/Readme.md

 ⚠️ **Project status: maintenance mode**.
 [What does it mean?](https://github.com/Tyrrrz/.github/blob/master/docs/project-status.md)

-**MiniRazor** is a tiny abstraction over the Razor engine, designed to provide a simple interface to compile and render templates, both at build time and at runtime.
+**MiniRazor** is a tiny abstraction over the Razor engine, designed to provide a simple interface to compile and render templates, both during build and at run-time.

 💬 **If you want to chat, join my [Discord server](https://discord.gg/2SUWKFnHSm)**.